Dayton Dragons Game Notes

 Radio: 980 WONE Fox Sports

-Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the West Michigan Whitecaps (affiliate of the Detroit Tigers) in a doubleheader.
-These are the third and fourth games of a six-game series.
-Both games will be seven-inning games.
+Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the West Michigan Whitecaps (affiliate of the Detroit Tigers).
+The teams will complete a game that was suspended at 12:52 a.m. on Saturday morning, then play a nine-inning game.
+These are the fourth and fifth games of a six-game series.

 Player Notes

-Francisco Urbaez is batting .373 over his last 19 games, raising his average from .207 to .323.
-He has hit safely in six straight games.
+Francisco Urbaez is batting .377 over his last 20 games, raising his average from .207 to .327.
+He has hit safely in seven straight games.

-Michael Siani is batting .421 (8 for 19) with a .789 slugging percentage over his last six games with two home runs to raise his average from .178 to .217.
-In the month of June, Siani is batting .293 with a .610 slugging percentage.
+Michael Siani is batting .364 over his last 7 games with two home runs to raise his average from .178 to .211.

-Jonathan Willems is batting .364 over his last eight games since June 5, raising his average from .115 to .229.
+Jonathan Willems is batting .320 over his last nine games since June 5, raising his average from .115 to .216.

 James Free is batting .310 over his last nine games since May 26, raising his average from .091 to .216.